isidresa/HORUS-X10-X10S-X12S-bug-report/README.md

 * Please make sure that you have upgraded to latest software version before you post an issue.
 * If you find a new bug, first please look at opened and closed issues to see if the issue is already listed.
 * If it does exist you can comment if you have more information.
-* If does not exist, them create a new issue.
+* If does not exist, then create a new issue.

 ### New issue should contain:
-* Firmware version where issue was found, name the topic to describe the bug the best as possible
+* Firmware version where issue was found, name the topic to describe the bug as the best as possible
 * Description of the issue
 * Description of the expected behavior
 * Description how to reproduce the bug